awsdocs/amazon-eventbridge-user-guide/doc_source/eb-targets.md

 + `SageMakerPipelineParameters` \(Amazon SageMaker Model Building Pipelines\)
 + `SqsParameters` \(Amazon SQS queues\)

 Some target parameters support optional dynamic JSON path syntax\.
 This syntax allows you to specify JSON paths instead of static values \(for example `$.detail.state`\)\.
 These paths are replaced dynamically at runtime with data from the event payload itself at the specified path\.
-The supported syntax for dynamic parameter JSON paths is the same as when transformoning input\.
+The supported syntax for dynamic parameter JSON paths is the same as when transforming input\.
 For more information, see [Transforming Amazon EventBridge target input](eb-transform-target-input.md)

 Dynamic syntax can be used on all the non\-enum fields of these parameters:
 + `EcsParameters`